Riju-Saha/ToDo-App/README.md

 Open a Server folder as well as todo folder integrated terminal.

-In server terminal, run this line - npm install followed by this line - node app
+In server terminal, run this line - npm install followed by this line - node app.
+Make sure Xampp is running behind.

 Then in todo terminal, run this line - npm install followed by this line - npm run dev